oracle/weblogic-kubernetes-operator/documentation/4.0/content/managing-domains/working-with-wdt-models/model-files.md

 +++
-title = "Working with WDT Model files in Operator" date = 2020-03-11T16:45:16-05:00 weight = 30
+title = "Working with WDT model files" date = 2020-03-11T16:45:16-05:00 weight = 30
 pre = "<b> </b>"
-description = "Model file requirements, macros, and loading order."
+description = "Learn about model file requirements, macros, and loading order."
 +++

 {{< table_of_contents >}}

-### Introduction

-This document describes working with `WDT` artifacts in Operator.
+This document describes working with WDT model files and related artifacts in the operator.
 For additional information, see the [WebLogic Deploy Tooling (WDT)](https://oracle.github.io/weblogic-deploy-tooling/) documentation.

 {{% notice tip %}} The WDT [Discover Domain Tool](https://oracle.github.io/weblogic-deploy-tooling/userguide/tools/discover/) is particularly useful for generating model files from an existing domain home.